 Menntaskólinn við Hamrahlíð (MH) is a member school of the International Baccalaureate Organization (IBO) and offers a comprehensive pre-university curriculum that is taught in English and recognized by universities worldwide.

 More information on MH IB Program can be found on the schools site.

 University Students wishing to attend university in Iceland must have an upper secondary school education or equivalent.
 There are seven institutions in Iceland that offer university-level education, including the University of Iceland.
 Fees vary between universities as some charge tuition fees while others charge only registration fees.

 International Primary Schools in Reykjavik Area

-Two international primary schools are operating in Reykjavik and one in Garðabær:
+One international primary school is operating in Reykjavik and one in Garðabær: